Materials-Consortia/OPTIMADE/optimade.rst

   - **Support**: Support for database-provider-specific properties is fully OPTIONAL.
   - **Query**: Support for queries on these properties are OPTIONAL.
 If supported, only a subset of filter operators MAY be supported.
-  - **Response**: API implementations are free to choose whether database-provider-specific properties are only included when requested using the query parameter :query-param:`response_fields`, or if they are regarded as part of the "deault response", i.e., also included when the query parameter :query-param:`response_fields` is not present.
+  - **Response**: API implementations are free to choose whether database-provider-specific properties are only included when requested using the query parameter :query-param:`response_fields`, or if they are regarded as part of the "default response", i.e., also included when the query parameter :query-param:`response_fields` is not present.
 Implementations SHOULD NOT include database-provider-specific properties when the query parameter :query-param:`response_fields` is present but does not list them.
   - These MUST be prefixed by a database-provider-specific prefix (see appendix `Database-Provider-Specific Namespace Prefixes`_).

 - **Examples**: A few examples of valid database-provided-specific property names follows: